jensenjhwang/TNAD/README.md

 ### Running with Flags

-Experiments are run via flags specified in the `train.py` file.
+Experiments are run via flags specified in the `train.py` file which trains a model and subsequently evaluates it on the test set.
 For example, to reproduce results for MNIST/Fashion-MNIST where only `0` is deemed normal, one can run

 ```